 - 20 ZOOM Q2 HD audio/video recorders with tripods, wind guards, and cables (available for 24 hour check-out) 6 Flipcams (available for 24 hour check-out)

-- 1 portable video projector and screen (available to faculty only)
+- 1 portable video projector and screen (available to instructors and faculty only)

 - 20 iPad Minis with Otter Box cases (available only after consultation with director)